 If you arrive in Orly and get the Navigo pass, make sure to ask attendants where the Orlyval bus is and if you're flying out of Orly then ask your hotel where to go to take the Orlyval bus.

 It also does not work on tourists buses like OpenTour or the Bus Direct Paris-Airport.

-The RATP is the system of public transport in and around Paris, while the SNCF serves France and abroad.
-It is recommended that you buy at the airport upon arrival so that you can use the ticket to get into the center of Paris.
+*Side Note: The RATP is the system of public transport in and around Paris, while the SNCF serves France and abroad.

-The thing I love most about the Paris Navigo is the feeling of being a local (pending you memorize which lines and stops you’ll need).
+The thing I love most about the Navigo pass is the feeling of being a local - pending you memorize which lines and stops you’ll need!

 You don’t need to buy individual tickets every time you step into a metro station, just pull out your card, scan, and walk through with the likes of the locals.

-The Navigo Pass pays for itself in savings, convenience, and feeling like a local!
+The Navigo Pass pays for itself in savings, convenience, and feeling like you belong!

 Want to explore Paris like a local?
-Contact us to plan your trip to France and beyond.
+Book a one-on-one 60-minute consultation call to get all of your specific questions answered for your trip to Paris.